guaguila/CLive2022_DEVWKS-3240/README.md

 ## Telnet into the Catalyst 9300
 From the VM prompt, enter the following commands to Telnet into the Catalyst 9300.
-We have DNS naming configured so we wont use an IP address but an actual name.
+We have DNS naming configured so we wont use the IP address but an actual name.

 The console will look similar to the screenshot once the above and below